 If you want to skip the water bath step, you can refrigerate the Peach Green Tomato Chow Chow for several weeks.
 If processed it will keep for months.

 Enjoy with your favorite country meal!
-It is also great served with good crackers and cheese, or as a topping for hot dogs and hamburgers.
+Peach + Green Tomato Chow Chow is also great served with good crackers and cheese, or as a topping for hot dogs and hamburgers.

 - 1 cup white vinegar

-- 1 tsp Jamaican dry seasoning blend (or any all purpose)*optional
+- 1 teaspoon Jamaican dry seasoning blend or any all purpose*optional